sandialabs/CACTUS/README.md

 - Christopher Kelley (clkelley@sandia.gov) - original wake output contributions

 ### Installation & Compilation
-Installation and compilation instructions can be found in `Doc/Install`
+Installation and compilation instructions for Linux and Windows operating systems can be found in `Doc/Install`.
+CACTUS may also be compiled on Mac OS environments using GCC Fortran.

 ### Directory Structure
 - `bin`: Executables are placed here.